Pushed to the limit, Djokovic finds a way to win in Rome - WHIZ News

 Matteo Berrettini, the big-serving Roman who reached last year’s U.S. Open semifinals, beat Stefano Travaglia 7-6 (5), 7-6 (1).
 He’ll next meet Casper Ruud, who defeated Marin Cilic 6-2, 7-6 (6).

-Halep, who is actually on an 11-0 run overall stretching back to February, recovered an early break in the opening set and then overpowered her 29th-ranked opponent the rest of the way.

-“After I lost the first three games, I had just to focus a little bit better and to stop giving her the ball that she likes,” Halep said.
-“So I tried to change a little bit, to make her move, a little bit up high. … I found some solutions that were good to win.

-“It gives me confidence that even in these conditions with a big hitter I could win in two sets.”
+“It gives me confidence that even in these conditions with a big hitter I could win in two sets,” Halep said.

-After winning a title in Dubai before the lockdown, Halep marked her return after tennis’ five-month break with another trophy in Prague last month.
-She then skipped the U.S. Open because of health and travel concerns amid the pandemic.

 Halep, who lost two straight finals in Rome to Elina Svitolina in 2017 and 2018, will next face 10th-seeded Elena Rybakina, who overcame Yulia Putintseva 4-6, 7-6 (3), 6-2.

-U.S. Open runner-up Victoria Azarenka advanced when Daria Kasatkina retired with an injury at 6-6 in the first set after she got her right foot caught on a line and fell.

-Also, defending champion Karolina Pliskova defeated Russian qualifier Anna Blinkova 6-4, 6-3 and will next play 11th-seeded Elise Mertens, who eliminated Montenegrin qualifier Danka Kovinic 6-4, 6-4.

-The tournament has been played without fans so far because of the pandemic, although the Italian government said Friday that up to 1,000 spectators will be allowed in to watch the semifinals and finals.
+The tournament has been played without fans so far because of the pandemic, although Italy’s sports minister said on Friday that up to 1,000 spectators will be allowed in to watch the semifinals and finals.

 “It comes as a bit of surprise midway through,” Dimitrov said.
 “But there is a lot of things that we have control of and some things that we just got to go along with.”